jackjg123/Javascriptquiz/README.md

   - Navigate to "APPURL.url

 # Usage

   - Click start button to begin the quiz.

   - Read each question and choose the one appropriate answer.

   - Get immediate feedback

   - Must complete the quiz before the time runs out to get a score better than zero.

   - Click submit button to save high score when quiz is over.

   - Click the highscores link to view high score.

   - Click the clear highscores button to clear the highscores.

+# License

+This project is licensed under the MIT License.

+# Acknowledgements

+- Used